James Outman Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).

-- The Red Sox rank 25th in baseball in home runs surrendered (168 total, 1.3 per game).
+- Red Sox pitchers combine to allow 169 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- His last appearance came on Tuesday against the Houston Astros, when the left-hander tossed four innings, surrendering six earned runs while allowing nine hits.
+- His most recent appearance was on Wednesday against the Houston Astros, when the right-hander tossed five innings, surrendering three earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.